buntine/SwervinMervin/README.md

   * Pedestrians that penalise points when hit
   * Refine collision offsets for sprites
   * Car sound effects
-  * Smoke when player accelerating from 0
+  * Car smoke when going around corners (player is turning and going around corner?)
   * Position (number of `laps + base_segment.index`)
   * Package better for distribution (ship with Pygame?)
   * General refactor and Pythonify of sloppy code